-State merit staff in the American Job Center will be responsible for providing the initial meeting and assessments, ensure enrollment in MWE, labor market information and delivering Rapid Response service, if not already provided and to make the participants aware of all the available services and allowances that the Trade Adjustment Assistance Program can provide.
-Trade staff will work with the trade affected worker on training options, completing TAA application in MWE and to ensure the six criteria for training have been met, as well as create or review participants' IEP.
+Partner staff in the American Job Center will be responsible for providing the initial meeting and assessments, ensure enrollment in MWE, labor market information and delivering Rapid Response service, if not already provided and to make the participants aware of all the available services and allowances that the Trade Adjustment Assistance Program can provide.
+Trade staff will work with the trade affected worker on training options, completing TAA application MWE and to ensure the six criteria for training have been met, as well as create or review participants' IEP.
 Trade staff will also provide approval of all TAA training programs, training contracts and training waivers.
-Efforts will be coordinated to monitor progress, provide Benchmarks every 60 days and ensure a service is provided every 90 days for the Trade affected worker, as well as ensure any needs and barriers are addressed.
+Efforts will be coordinated to monitor progress, provide Bench marks every 60 days and ensure a service is provided every 90 days for the Trade affected worker, as well as ensure any needs and barriers are addressed.
 Staff will coordinate on all employment, case management and follow-up activities.
-Title 1 and Title III staff will coordinate service delivery